Emmandara/stroke-prediction-ml/README.md

 ---

-## 🤖 Models Used
+## Models Used
 ### 1. Logistic Regression

-- Baseline model for binary classification
+Baseline model for binary classification.

-- Applied **class weighting** to address class imbalance
+Applied class weighting (class_weight='balanced') to address the significant class imbalance.

-### 2. Random Forest Classifier
+### 2. Decision Tree Classifier

-- Ensemble model to capture non-linear relationships
+Used to capture non-linear decision boundaries within the health metrics.

-- Helps reduce overfitting compared to single decision trees
+Provides high interpretability for clinical risk factors.

-### 3. Gradient Boosting / XGBoost
+### 3. Random Forest Classifier

-- Focuses on improving errors from previous models
+An ensemble method used to improve accuracy and reduce the risk of overfitting inherent in single decision trees.

-- Typically performs well on structured/tabular data
+Processes multiple decision trees to produce a more robust prediction.

 ---